ilovedadata/ilovedadata.github.io/README.md

 `The data regarding probabiities and prizes come from the official superenalotto website at https://www.superenalotto.it/quanto-si-vince/calcolo-probabilita`

-## Project 2: Funky Stats about Naruto 💸
+## Project 2: Funky Stats about Naruto :cyclone: 🦊
 `#Python` `#DataScience` `#DataAnalysis` `#Numpy` `#Pandas` `#Matplotlib` `#Statistics` `#Naruto` `#BeautifulSoup #Japanese`

 #### Project description and goal